sofieditmer/classification/README.md

 1. ```lr_classification_metrics.txt``` Logistic regression classification metrics.
 2. ```confusion_matrix.png``` Normalized confusion matrix.
 This provides an overview of how well the classifier performed.

-When running the ```nn-mnist.py``` you will get two outputs saved in the specified output directory:
+When running the ```nn-mnist.py``` you will get four outputs saved in the specified output directory:
 1. ```nn_model_summary.txt``` Summary of the model architecture.
 2. ```nn_model_architecture.png``` Visual overview of the model architecture.
 3. ```nn_model_loss_accuracy_history.png``` Visual representation of the loss/accuracy performance of the model during training.